fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 }
 {% endhighlight %}

-and we will embed the counters in divs, that will be shown depending on the *selectedTab* state:
+and we will embed the counters in *div*s, that will be shown depending on the *selectedTab* state:

 {% highlight javascript %}
 render() {